-Pro Tip: Before you begin making changes to your site, it’s usually a good idea to create a backup.
+Before you begin making changes to your site, it’s usually a good idea to create a backup.
 And if you’re on a live site (with actual traffic from visitors), we recommend creating a staging site.

 PageSpeed Insights usually won’t work on staging environments or locally hosted sites.
 But no worries, you can use Lighthouse – the same technology Google uses to audit your site, to measure changes there.

 On its developer site, Google has even more tools and information to help you build high-performance websites.
-We talk about some of those recommendations in the optimization section of this post where site speed is considered further.

 Nearly every theme these days is responsive to mobile devices, or at least claims to be.
 In our experience, some of these themes aren’t actually that.
 So here’s a link you can bookmark and use to test your theme or site using another tool from Google: https://search.google.com/test/mobile-friendly.